 – Decreased inflammation.

-– Reduced risk of Dementia, Depression, Cognitive Decline and related issues.
+– Reduced risk of Dementia, Alzheimers, Depression, Cognitive Decline and related issues.

-Negative Ions – There is some evidence that negative ions may be beneficial including those in a traditional sauna from pouring water on the stones.
-How beneficial still needs a lot of research.
+– Negative Ions – There is some evidence that negative ions, such as those in a traditional sauna from pouring water on the stones, may be beneficial.
+How beneficial still needs some research.

 What Europeans Wish Americans Knew.